pav511/argocd-csc/docs/app-maint/add-application.rst

 If the application is part of a :ref:`collector application <CSC-Ops-with-ArgoCD-Collector-Apps>`, then once the change with the application is committed and pushed to GitHub, syncing the collector application will create the application.
 After the application is created, it can then be synced via methods described in :ref:`CSC-Ops-with-ArgoCD-Upgrade-Application`.

-An application that is not part of a collector application must be created manually.
+An application that is not part of a collector application, it must be created manually.
 To create an application using the command-line, log into the appropriate `Argo CD`_ environment and run the following command:

 .. prompt:: bash